foundriesio/docs/source/reference-manual/security/tee-on-versal-acap.rst

 Access to certain eFuses require specific PLM configuration flags not selectable at run-time.

 .. note::
-   It is therefore left down to the user to make sure that the PLM has been configured as expected.
+   It is left to the user to ensure that the PLM has been configured as expected.

 The ``Versal ACAP PUF`` driver uses the PLM `xilpuf`_ service.